Lumino-2-0/Source-SDK-2013-GMOD-Tools-Mod/README.md

 # Source SDK 2013 — GMOD Tools X64 Mod
-## This project is under development but the GPU/OpenCL optimization is fonctionnal !
+## This project is under development, but the GPU/OpenCL optimization is working!

-So yes, I made it, I created a GPU version of VVIS tool and especialy for GMOD.
-It used OpenCL for cross-GPU compatible and for a big and open map like my Kindercity (it's an bigcity but with way more things inside), it took only 2 sec to compile with my GPU (Rtx 4090).
-So test it and enjoy the feature.
-I will compare many maps with the original vvis and my GPU version to view the difference and what can I optimise.
-But actually it work and I made the hardest part.
+So yes, I did it, I created a GPU version of the VVIS tool specifically for GMOD.
+It uses OpenCL for GPU compatibility, and for a large open map like my Kindercity (it's a big city but with many more things inside), it only took 2 seconds to compile with my GPU (Rtx 4090).
+So try it out and enjoy this feature.
+I will compare many maps with the original VVIS and my GPU version to see the difference and what I can optimize.
+But for now, it works, and I've done the hardest part.

 ### Here all the infos :